 - Spooky Zoo at the Lincoln Park Zoo

-The committee’s wide offering of projects, times and locations make the Junior League’s ongoing service in the community possible.
-For additional information or to apply for DIAD assistance, please contact JLC firstname.lastname@example.org
+The committee’s wide offering of projects, times and locations make the Junior League of Chicago’s ongoing service in the community possible.
+For additional information or to apply for DIAD assistance, please contact firstname.lastname@example.org

 Journey to Healthy Living

-Teen Exodus serves at-risk teenage girls, ages 12 to 17, in the Near North Side, Washington Park, and Uptown neighborhoods of Chicago with the goal of goal of providing the young women with activities that foster both self-esteem and leadership growth.
+Teen Exodus serves at-risk teenage girls ages 12 to 17 in the Near North Side, Washington Park, and Uptown neighborhoods of Chicago with the goal of providing the young women with activities that foster both self-esteem and leadership growth.
 The JLC manages this project in collaboration with the non-profit organization Chicago Youth Programs.
 JLC members mentor the teens most Saturdays throughout the school year and provide the participants with a fun, educational activity and a hot lunch.
-JLC members structure each event to expose the teens to new experiences and activities while addressing prevalent issues within the teens’ communities.
-Examples of topics addressed include nutrition, college and career aspirations, and teen pregnancy prevention.
-Teen Exodus plans events that balance fun and educational activities, like hip-hop dance classes, healthy cooking classes, and theatre performances.
-Since the project’s inception over ten years ago, approximately 200 teen women have participated in the events and benefited from mentoring relationships with JLC volunteers.
+JLC members structure each event to expose the teens to experiences and activities such as hip-hop dance class, healthy cooking and theatre performances while addressing prevalent issues within the teens’ communities, such as nutrition, college and career aspirations, and teen pregnancy prevention.
+Since the project’s inception over ten years ago, approximately 200 young women have participated in the events and benefited from mentoring relationships with JLC volunteers.

 Please consider supporting the important mission of Junior League of Chicago in one of the following ways:

 Your generous donations help the Junior League of Chicago uphold our mission by supporting our volunteer training initiatives, community impact programs and maintaining the Headquarters to be a safe and efficient space for meeting and training.